 I Ching Hexagram Lookup

-If you’ve already cast the coins, you can use this chart to look up your hexagram number, which is linked to that reading.
+If you’ve cast the coins or yarrow stalks, you can use this chart to look up your hexagram number, which links to that reading.
 The first three lines you cast are the “Lower Trigram” and the second three form the “Upper Trigram.”
-Remember that if you have changing lines, pay special attention to those lines only, and you can get a sense of what the future holds by looking up your future hexagram that the changing lines produce when they are flipped into their opposite.
+Remember that if you have changing lines, pay special attention to those lines.
+You can get a sense of what the future holds by looking up your future hexagram that the changing lines produce when they are flipped into their opposite.